MicrosoftDocs/architecture-center/docs/example-scenario/iot/vertical-buy-online-pickup-in-store-content.md

 - The system must gather information about how far away customers are, and when they arrive at the parking lot.
 - Per regulatory requirements, the system must protect customers' personal privacy when storing and accessing data about their movements.
 - If a vehicle's license plate details aren't present or don't match the database, the system should use GPS to help identify customer locations.
-- Since the application is available throughout Europe, its database must provide multi-master read and write capabilities.
+- Since the application is available throughout Europe, its database must provide multi-master read and write capabilities to ensure data consistency.
 - Database reads and writes must be low latency, for a seamless user experience.

 ## Potential use cases